microsoft/vscode-dev-containers/containers/javascript-node-lts-mongo/README.md

 | *Definition type* | Docker Compose |
 | *Languages, platforms* | Node.js, JavaScript, Mongo DB |

-This definition does require any special steps to use.
+This definition does not require any special steps to use.
 Just follow these steps:

 1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set up your machine.